maxloopinmok/weekly-report/07 - 2023 Monday September 18 to Sunday September 24.md

 ### Friday (22 Sep)
 - I read and studied in library from 2pm to 5pm:
-    - I read the day's news from The Straits Times and The Business Times
+    - I read the day's news from The Straits Times and The Business Times:
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I sorted through my Yahoo emails.
 - I listened to the day's news on CNA and Channel 5.